binido/binido/README.md

 # Hi, I'm a Junior Developer 👋

 Welcome to my GitHub profile!
-My name is [Your Name], and I'm a passionate developer eager to learn and grow in the world of programming.
+My name is Artyom, and I'm a passionate developer eager to learn and grow in the world of programming.
 Here you'll find the projects I'm working on and the technologies I'm exploring.

 ![Profile Views](https://komarev.com/ghpvc/?username=binido&color=blueviolet)